Judge Market LogoJudgeMarketUS

 Each platform has its own strengths, and many active traders use multiple platforms depending on what they want to trade.

-How Prices Reflect Collective Intelligence
+How Prices Reflect Collective Verdict

 The result is that prices aggregate information from thousands of people with different knowledge bases, perspectives, and biases.
-A political insider might know something about campaign dynamics that a data scientist does not, and vice versa.
+A political insider might know something about a campaign that a data scientist does not, and vice versa.
 The market price incorporates both inputs.

-Strategies for Prediction Market Trading
+Strategies for Reputation Market Trading

 Fundamental Analysis